-Chartered in 1989 by the Board of Trustees of the Quad City Symphony Orchestra Association (QCSO), the Conductor’s Circle was established to clearly identify this select group of donors whose commitment, vision, and concern for the future of the QCSO are demonstrated by their tangible support of its endowment – the Quad City Symphony Trust.
+Chartered in 1989 by the Board of Trustees of the Quad City Symphony Orchestra Association, the Conductor’s Circle was established to clearly identify this select group of donors whose commitment, vision, and concern for the future of the Orchestra are demonstrated by their tangible support of its endowment.

-Membership in the Conductor’s Circle is accorded each friend who makes provision for the QCSO through the Symphony Trust as part of his or her estate planning or who makes a direct gift to the Trust at the current designated level.
-Special designated funds also may be established (with trustee approval) to honor an individual or family name.
+Membership in the Conductor’s Circle is accorded each friend who makes provision for the Orchestra through the Symphony Trust as part of his or her estate planning or who makes a direct gift to the Trust at the current designated level.
+Special designated funds also may be established (in consultation with trustees) to honor an individual or family name.

-Conductor’s Circle members are recognized annually at an event at which the QCSO’s achievements and future plans are reviewed.
-In gratitude for their generosity, members are also given priority reservations to selected Symphony concerts and events.
+Conductor’s Circle members are recognized annually at an event where the Orchestra’s achievements and future plans are reviewed.
+In gratitude for their generosity, members are also given priority consideration for access to selected Symphony programs and events.

-Membership in the Conductor’s Circle brings each donor the dual satisfaction of providing funds for the Symphony of today and perpetuating the Symphony of tomorrow in our new century.
+Membership in the Conductor’s Circle brings each donor the dual satisfaction of providing funds for the Orchestra of today and perpetuating the Orchestra of tomorrow in our second century.

-- Expand the performance and educational opportunities of the five current youth training ensembles, including the goal of keeping music instruction affordable through need based youth scholarships and a loaned instrument program.
+- Support and expand the performance and educational opportunities of the youth training ensembles, including affordable and accessible music instruction for all youth through need-based youth scholarships and financial aid

-- Raise the artistic profile of the QCSO regionally and nationally by continuing to offer challenging repertoire including annual world premieres, and higher profile guest artists
+- Raise the artistic profile of the QCSO regionally and nationally by continuing to offer challenging repertoire including annual commissions, world premieres, and high profile, guest soloists that represent a diverse range of artists

-The Trust provides an annual draw to the QCSO based on five percent of a twelve quarter rolling average.
-These assets help provide the foundation of greatness for the Symphony.
+The Trust assets help provide the foundation of sustained greatness for the Symphony.
 Your legacy gift will build off this platform and take the Symphony to new heights in our new century!